 WHIRLPOOL: In 1972 became Whirlpool Div. of Heil-Quaker, a subsidiary of Whirlpool Corp.
 Tempstar’s name replaced Whirlpool after Inter-City Gas Co. bought Heil-Quaker in 1986.
 See Heil-Quaker.

 WILLIAMS OIL-O-MATIC: Last listed in 1972.

 WILLIAMSON: Purchased by Hupp Industries which went bankrupt in 1991.
-Williamson name was purchased by Metzger Machine (Milwaukee Thermoflo) and used on furnace line.
+Williamson name was purchased by Metzger Machine (Milwaukee Thermoflo) and used on the furnace line.
 Late 1999, purchased by United Dominion (Weil-McLain’s parent)

 WORTHINGTON: Became Mueller Climatrol in 1970 after being acquired by Fedders.

 YORK: Formerly a division of Borg-Warner, York International is now spun off.
 York also makes Fraser-Johnson, Luxaire, Moncrief, Winchester, Coleman-Evcon, AirPro

 Thanks to John Mills for this list.
 To visit John’s site click here.